nokia/stm-benchmark/README.md

 # STM benchmarks

-*Benchmarks for software transactional memory (STM) implementations in Scala*
+*Benchmarks for software transactional memory (STM) implementations on the JVM*

 Based on the idea of [chrisseaton/ruby-stm-lee-demo](https://github.com/chrisseaton/ruby-stm-lee-demo) (and originally on [Lee-TM](https://apt.cs.manchester.ac.uk/projects/TM/LeeBenchmark/)),